 In another project, ASU colleagues (Danae Hernandez-Cortez, Diana Bowman) and I are in the process of developing a methodology for quantifying the equity impacts of transport infrastructure policies in low income and minority communities where traditionally benefit-cost analyses of infrastructural projects have emphasized cost minimization and economic efficiency.

-Invited by the U.S. Department of Transportation for a second-round review, this latter project is part of a proposal, of which I am a co-PI, to create a University Transportation Center, along with sustainability, engineering, and law colleagues at ASU, UCLA, and Univ. of Illinois, Urbana-Champaign.
+This latter project is part of a NSF proposal, of which I am a co-PI, along with sustainability, engineering, and law colleagues at ASU, UCLA, and Univ. of Illinois, Urbana-Champaign.